BrownSpaceEngineering/gr-equisat_decoder/README.md

 - A station name/callsign
 - Your latitude/longitude (optional)
+- If you're replaying a recording, the UTC time it started at
 - An API key _TODO: instructions to generate_

+You can run `python equisat.py --help` for specifics.
 We'd really appreciate it if you send us your data!

 ## Pushing changes here to gr-satellites
 This repository is designed to easily integrate into [gr-satellites](https://github.com/daniestevez/gr-satellites), and has a script to do so.